adelbordbari/adelbordbari.github.io/_posts/2024-03-24-code-race-condition.md

 ```

-At first I tried writing a very manual code, something like this:
+At first, I tried writing a very manual code, something like this:
-1. receive request data, pass it to serializer
+1. receive request data, and pass it to the serializer
 2. check the three fields from `validated_data`
 3. check if a model instance exists with those three values
-4. if exists: update other fields
+4. if it exists: update other fields
 5. if does not exist: create a new object with the received data
 6. finally, return the created or updated object with the proper status code (201 CREATED or 200 OK)